Nodal Capacity Expansion Planning with Flexible Large-Scale Load Siting: Abstract

 \section{Abstract}

-We propose explicitly incorporating large-scale load siting into a stochastic nodal power system capacity expansion planning model that concurrently co-optimizes generation, transmission and storage expansion.
+We propose explicitly incorporating large-scale load siting into a stochastic nodal power system capacity expansion planning model that concurrently co-optimizes generation, transmission, and storage expansion.
 The potential operational flexibility of some of these large loads is also taken into account by considering them as consisting of a set of tranches with different reliability requirements, which are modeled as a constraint on expected served energy across operational scenarios.
 We implement our model as a two-stage stochastic mixed-integer optimization problem with cross-scenario expectation constraints.
 To overcome the challenge of scalability, we build upon existing work to implement this model on a high performance computing platform and exploit scenario parallelization using an augmented Progressive Hedging Algorithm.
 The algorithm is implemented using the bounding features of mpisppy, which have shown to provide satisfactory provable optimality gaps despite the absence of theoretical guarantees of convergence.
-We test our approach to assess the value of this proactive planning framework on total system cost and reliability metrics using realistic testcases geographically assigned to San Diego and South Carolina, with datacenter and direct air capture facilities as large loads.
+We test our approach and assess the value of this proactive planning framework on total system cost and reliability metrics using realistic testcases geographically assigned to San Diego and South Carolina, with datacenter and direct air capture facilities as large loads.

 \thanksto{ This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344 and was funded by LDRD project 25-SI-007.
-We thank Gurobi for providing the academic license used to obtain the results provided in this work. }
+We thank our colleagues Minda Monteagudo and Matthew Signorotti for providing the load and generation timeseries for our testcases, and Alvina Aui, Wenqin Li, and Nathan Ellebracht for providing the generation emissions data, as well as all technoeconomic data for direct air capture facilities used in all tests.
+We thank Gurobi for providing the academic license used to obtain the results presented in this work. }